kamui/retriable/README.md

 end
 ```

-You can also specify a Hash of exceptions where the values are either `nil`, a single `Regexp` pattern, or an array of `Regexp`s.
+You can also use a hash to specify that you only want to retry exceptions with certain messages (see [the documentation above](#configuring-which-options-to-retry-with-on)).
 This example will retry all `ActiveRecord::RecordNotUnique` exceptions, `ActiveRecord::RecordInvalid` exceptions where the message matches either `/Parent must exist/` or `/\w+ has already been taken/`, or `Mysql2::Error` exceptions where the message matches `/Duplicate entry/`.

 ```ruby
 Retriable.retriable(on: {